 In 1998, Ontario took over school boards’ authority to set property tax rates, thereby disconnecting school funding from property tax revenue.
 Residential rates were immediately equalized across the province and an advisory panel recommended moving quickly to equalize business education tax rates as well.
 It is now 20 years later and Ontario has failed to adopt this recommendation to provide tax fairness to businesses across the province.

-- Toronto commercial property worth $5 million pays $15,500 more annually in Business Education Tax than it would if it were in Halton Region – a 36% premium for no added benefit or service.
+- A Toronto commercial property worth $10m pays $28,000 more annually than it would in Halton Region – a 33% premium for no added benefit or service.

-- London, Waterloo and Windsor businesses pay some of the highest rates in Ontario and pay 61% more than Halton Region for no added benefit.
+- London, Waterloo and Windsor businesses pay the highest rates in Ontario – 61% more than Halton Region.

 These rate inequities were highlighted in a January 2015 report by economists from the University of Toronto and Trent University commissioned by the Toronto Association of Business Improvement Areas (TABIA).
-Reducing BET rates is currently on hold until Ontario balances its budget in 2018.
+Reducing BET rates was on hold until Ontario balanced its budget in 2018 – a promise unfulfilled.
 However, the above report indicates that equalizing rates immediately would delay balancing the budget by only four weeks and would unlock capital for the creation of 18,000 jobs in Toronto and major Ontario municipalities.